austonrut/EelegansGenome/README.md

-# EelegansGenome
+# *Edwardsia elegans* Genome
-This repository contains codes for generating and annotating the genome for the sea anemones Edwardsia elegans
+This repository contains code and instructions for the de-novo assembly, annotation, and analysis of the genome for the sea anemones *Edwardsia elegans*